shippify/data-parsers/README.md

 Data-parsers - An agnostic library for the Shippify integrations.
 ============
+This library used templates based on the [JSONPath Syntax](https://github.com/atifaziz/JSONPath) to transform or interpret the data got from the files

+####Quick example:
-This library used templates based on the [JSONPath Syntax](https://github.com/atifaziz/JSONPath) We start with a simple JSON structure built after an XML example representing a bill:
+We start with a simple JSON structure built from an XML bill example to generate a delivery JSON:

 ```
 {